 From among a world of colors, red stands out the most.
-The color red is fresh and pure, and in China we call it China Red.
-Chinese people are fascinated by the color red not only because of its intoxicating vibrancy, but also because of its rich meaning in Chinese culture and history.
+The color red is fresh and pure, and in China, we call it China Red.
+Chinese people are fascinated by the color red not only because of its intoxicating vibrancy but also because of its rich meaning in Chinese culture and history.

 It is believed that no country in the world has ever adopted a color in such a thoroughgoing way as China, where red is a symbol that gives color to the soul of the nation.
 In the past, red stood for dignity and mystery.
 Even now, we adore the color much more than we love it.
-It is can be said that 'China Red' is an eternal theme for China, and an essential color for the Chinese people.
+It is can be said that 'China Red' is an eternal theme for China and an essential color for the Chinese people.
 "China Red" has become a quite popular word, attracting the world's attention.

-Shooting red-colored things in China is an easy task, as its powerful presence can be found every-where.
+Shooting red-colored things in China is an easy task, as its powerful presence can be found everywhere.
 All traditional red things have been playing special roles in China: the walls of ancient palaces, the national flag, Chinese knot, lantern, couplet, clothes, traditional paper-cuts for window decorations, and even red tanghulu (sugar-coated haws on a stick).
 Red is the color of the auspicious, signifying reunion, health, happiness, harmony, peace and prosperity.
 Only real things and events can fully display and explain its beauty.
-Only in its relation with people can the color be alive and meaningful.
+Only in its relationship with people can the color be alive and meaningful.
 Here we will reveal the cultural significance of China red.

 Chinese knot is actually an ancient art of weaving and Chinese people have used knots as decorations since the Han Dynasty.
 Now people in China are still intrigued by the secrets and complicated beauty of traditional red knots.
-"Knot" In Chinese has the meanings of reunion, friendliness, warm, marriage etc, so the red Chinese knot has come to be the symbol of reunion, luck, harmony, and love.
+"Knot" In Chinese has the meanings of reunion, friendliness, warm, marriage, etc, so the red Chinese knot has come to be the symbol of reunion, luck, harmony, and love.

-Traditionally, a Chinese knot must be bent, tied and crafted from a single red rope, to express the endless circle of happy life.
+Traditionally, a Chinese knot must be bent, tied and crafted from a single red rope, to express the endless circle of a happy life.
 That is the most important characteristic of Chinese Knot.
 By combining different knots or other auspicious adornments skillfully, a unique auspicious ornament, especially the red-colored which represents beauty, happiness and wishes, is formed.